-Our camping & Jeep trip to Ouray, Colorado.
+Our trip to Tarryall Reservoir by Jefferson, Colorado.

 I know most of you know how to make Rice Krispie treats, but this has been our favorite (& easiest) recipe we have found.
 We like to make a batch to take with us on our camping trip for easy snacking.